Reading time: Just over 4 minutes

 I must confess, I don’t even understand what this sentence is about.
 It appears to have something to do with electrical or computer engineering.
 Here’s how I’d make it more readable:

 We must determine the ending point of the context.
 (Nine words) To do so, we can select the parent node if it encloses the results section.
 (15 words) If it does not, we must specify another anchor that identifies the ending point of the context.
 (17 words)

 Interestingly, this text now runs the risk of too many short sentences in a row.
 If I were editing the entire piece here, I’d strive to add a really long sentence next, so as to eliminate choppiness and establish a more pleasing rhythm.

 Finally, don’t fret too much over sentence length when you write.
 Instead, focus on it when you edit.
 Eventually, through force of habit, shorter sentences will start to emerge during your crappy first draft.

 Welcome them when they come.

 How do you deal with overly long sentences?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by Aug.
-31/17, will be put in a draw for a copy of The Email Warrior by Ann Gomez.
-Please, scroll down to the comments, directly underneath the “related posts” links, below.
+We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section, below.
+And congratulations to Sue Chaplin, the winner of this month’s book prize, for a June 28/22 comment on my blog.
+(Please send me your email address, Sue!)
+Anyone who comments on today’s post (or any others) by July 31/22 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To leave your own comment, please, scroll down to the section, directly underneath the “related posts” links, below.
 Note that you don’t have to join the commenting software to post.
 See here to learn how to post as a guest.